frostt-tensor/tensor_parser/README.md

 ## Tensor Construction
 ### Mode selection
-Columns of the CSV file (referred to as "fields") are selected using the `--field=` flag.
+Columns of the CSV file (referred to as "fields") are selected using the `--field=` flag (abbreviated `-f`).
 If the CSV file has a header, the supplied parameter must match a field in the header (but is **not** case sensitive).
+Otherwise, the columns are referenced by number and one-indexed.
 If the field has spaces in the name, simply enclose it in quotes: `--field="time of day"`.

 ### Tensor values